 So I just got home from seeing M. Night Shyamalan’s new movie, Split, and I was blown away by my surprise.
 This movie is not only really good, but it’s M. Night’s best movie since Signs.
 I’ve had a decently positive experience with Night in general.
 Though I haven’t seen his first two films, Praying with Anger and Wide Awake, The Sixth Sense is one of my all-time favorite movies.
 Unbreakable is one of the best and most unique subversions of the superhero genre.
 Signs was a surprisingly heartfelt and personal tale about a family dealing with an impending alien invasion, The Village was heavily underrated, much of the hate for Lady in the Water and The Last Airbender is unfounded and overblown, and I haven’t seen The Happening or After Earth yet.
 But then The Visit came out, and I really liked it.
 The Visit felt like a return to Night’s roots, but I wasn’t a hundred percent willing to say that Night was back just yet.
 I felt that there was a small possibility that The Visit might have been just a fluke.
 But then Split came out and I was happily surprised.
-Now that Night has returned to form and is making small-scale, self-contained thrillers on a small budget rather than making massive-scale, overblown action pieces that have significantly larger budgets that Night has no idea what to do with, I feel he can start churning out new and frighteningly original, lovingly crafted pieces of cinema.
+Now that Night has returned to form and is making small-scale, self-contained thrillers on a small budget rather than making massive-scale, overblown action pieces that have giant budgets that Night has no idea what to do with, I feel he can start churning out new and frighteningly original, lovingly crafted pieces of cinema.
 Better yet, now that he’s working for Blumhouse productions, a studio well-known for churning out low-budget horror flick after low-budget horror flick and clearly knowing how to utilize as few crew members as necessary, Night has a significantly easier time finding the few people he needs to shoot his movies, rather than asking for millions of dollars from a big-name studio to hire his workers.

 By the way, you read that second-to last sentence right.
 Yes, I said that: original.
 Split is one of the most original and unique films I have seen in the last few years.